pidtoo/gitops_iko_slides/slides/gitops_iko/_posts/0000-1-1-03_GITOPSANDIKO.md

 ### Git Ops <!-- .element: class="r-fit-text" -->

-GitOps is an alternative deployment paradigm, where the Kubernetes Cluster itself is “pulling” updates from manifests that reside in source control (making “Git” an integral part of the name).
+GitOps is an alternative deployment paradigm, where the Kubernetes Cluster itself is "pulling" updates from manifests that reside in source control (making "Git" an integral part of the name).

 <table>